University College Advising and Student Services

 - If you are in University College and have a particular degree program in mind, whether that program is selective or not, you should refer to the degree requirements outlined in the catalog.
 If you are interested in determining your progress toward one or more majors, you may create a "what if" DARS report for the major you are considering.
 Simply go to University Registrar's DARS webpage and log in using your OHIO ID and password.
 If you want assistance creating or interpreting a "what if" DARS, please contact the University College office.
 One of our advisors will be glad to assist you.

 University College allows Undecided and Undeclared majors one year to explore OHIO's major options or complete requisite(s) and GPA requirements to declare a major of choice.

 Students can declare some majors as early as the second semester of their first year in non-selective programs.
 All students should be working to declare appropriate majors between 45-60 credit hours.

 Students seeking to declare the Bachelor of Specialized Studies major with 60 or more credit hours completed are required to work with advisors and faculty to achieve an appropriate program.

-Although your professional or adjunct advisor will help you prepare a schedule each semester, you are ultimately responsible for your education.
+Although your advisor will help you prepare a schedule each semester, you are ultimately responsible for your education.
 Advising is a collaborative process for which you need to be prepared.
 It is imperative that you arrive on time and prepared for advising appointments and that you know and follow requirements and procedures at the department, school, college, and University levels.